 The Elkhart and St. Joseph Counties Head Start Consortium is a community organization that works to form collaborative partnerships with other child and family service organizations.
 The outcome is the forming of a "Community Partnership Agreement" with those community organizations that are responsive to the needs of children and families.
 These partnerships help to establish a wealth of information and opportunities that will enhance or improve the quality of service to The Consortium's Families.

-Included in this binder are steps on how to contact 211 and a brief community resource guide.
-Please contact your Family and Community Specialist if you need assistance.
+Included in this binder are steps on how to contact 211, Findhelp.org., and Community Compass (food insecurity) Please contact your Family and Community Specialist if you need assistance.

 PARENTING SUPPORT